The-AnhTa/the-anhta.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher at the Information Security Division, KDDI Research Institute, Inc. in Saitama, Japan since 11/2022.
 I do research on Machine Learning and Cryptography.
-In Machine Learning, I am mainly interested in Continual Learning for Segmantic Segmentation, Geometry and Topology of Data and Neural Network Pruning; while in Cryptography, I focus on Fully Homomorphic Encryption, Ring Signature and Lattices.
+In Machine Learning, I am mainly interested in Continual Learning, Geometry and Topology of Data, and Neural Network Pruning; while in Cryptography, I focus on Fully Homomorphic Encryption, and Digital Signature.

 Short bio
 ------
 From 05/2021 to 07/2022, I was an AI Scientist at AI Center, FPT Software, Ho Chi Minh City, Viet Nam.

 I obtained my PhD in Mathematics from the University of Paris-Saclay, Orsay, France on 09/2020 [(Link to my thesis)](https://www.theses.fr/2020UPASM007).

 Before moving to France in 2016, I did my undergraduate studies (BSc+MSc) in Mathematics at the Eotvos Lorand University in Budapest, Hungary from 2011 to 2016.

 I am from [Vinh Phuc, Viet Nam](https://en.wikipedia.org/wiki/V%C4%A9nh_Ph%C3%BAc_province).

 Cryptography
 ------
-My research focuses on Fully Homomorphic Encryption and their applications in Secure Computation.
+Currently, my research focuses on Fully Homomorphic Encryption and their applications in Secure Computation.
 In addition, I am also interested in Digital Signatures and Lattices.

 My main collaborators: [Professor Dung Hoang Duong](https://scholar.google.com/citations?hl=en&user=9RXIMtkAAAAJ&view_op=list_works&sortby=pubdate) (University of Wollongong), [Doctor Huy Quoc Le](https://scholar.google.com/citations?hl=en&user=RsBLTFYAAAAJ&view_op=list_works&sortby=pubdate) (University of Wollongong).